trgao/musicbot/README.md

-# musicbot
+# musicbot for discord
-musicbot for discord
+click the url to add to your server to try out
-<br /> click the url to add to your server to try out
+<br /> coded using node.js
-<br /> nodejs modules: discord.js, @discordjs/opus, discord-player, dotenv, ffmpeg
+<br /> modules: discord.js, @discordjs/opus, discord-player, dotenv, ffmpeg